Army Hearing Loss Compensation

 Have you been exposed to excessive noise?

-If you were exposed to excessive noise during the course of your employment in the Armed Forces, including the Army, RAF, Navy or Special Forces and you were not provided with any or sufficient hearing protection then you may be entitled to make a claim for military hearing loss.
+If you were exposed to excessive noise during the course of your employment in the Armed Forces, including the Army, RAF, Navy or Special Forces and you were not provided with any or sufficient hearing protection then you may be entitled to make a claim for army hearing loss.

 There are many sources of noise in the Armed Forces but in our experience some of the most damaging to hearing may include: